Girls' Elite Rugby Programme

-Kim Oliver said of the appointment: “This is a brilliant opportunity to be in at the beginning of what I think will be a great asset to the development of the women's game.
-I have known Kat for a long time and we played together so I really look forward to working with her.”
+Speaking about the appointment Oliver said: “This is a brilliant opportunity to be in at the beginning of what I think will be a great asset to the development of the women's game.”

 Thanks to The Mike Gooley Trailfinders Charity, bursaries are available for talented and aspirational female rugby players aged 16-19.

 The bursaries will support such things as accommodation local to The Henley College, and may also assist with other living costs such as academic resources, rugby kit and travel.